Paralegent AI

 Not one AI.
 Paralegent AI deploys 18+ domain experts.

 ScopeAnalyst knows deliverables.
 IPRightsAnalyst knows ownership clauses.
 TerminationAnalyst knows exit rights.
-Each specialist agent analyzes only the clauses in its domain — and the orchestrator resolves conflicts between them using confidence scoring.
+Each specialist agent analyzes only the clauses in its domain — and the orchestrator resolves conflicts between them using confidence scoring to produce the final GREEN/ORANGE/RED classification.

 Built on LangGraph + Google ADK.
 LLM-agnostic: Azure OpenAI, AWS Bedrock, or Google Vertex AI.